sebosp/eframe-sc2/README.md

 NOTE: For each statistic it should be possible to generate a "pop-out" so that a statistic can be shown as a little piece on its own, such as game heart, something friendly for casters to show by activating an obs view.

-1. Select Two Players (currently only one player is selectable), assign color to each, divide display in 50% width each player column.
+1. [ ] 1v1PlayerSelection: assign color to each, divide display in 50% width each player column.
 2. Generate graph/counters in buckets grouped in all time, last 360 days, last 180 days, last 30 days.
 2.1. total games
 2.2. win/loss count and %